BinaryMuse/angular-annotate-sweetjs/README.md

 However, ngmin inspects the AST and tries to intelligently guess whether the functions you've provided should be annotated.
 This works great for the built-in common cases, like `.controller` and `.factory`, but not so great in less common ones like the `resolve` functions of routers, or manual calls to `$injector.invoke`.

-Even with a pluggable annotation system, which would allow users to write their own AST detection, keeping track of all the various places that functions are defined and then invoked by the injector is difficult and brittle.
+Even with a pluggable annotation system, which would allow users to write their own custom AST passes, keeping track of all the various places that functions are defined and then invoked by the injector is difficult and brittle.

 Sweet.js
 --------